dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 ```

 Redis is now available to the Spring Session module that we've just configured in our JSF application.
 Therefore, we are ready to rebuild our JSF application, build the new Docker image (now with Spring Session), and then run both instances based on this new image.

+> **Note** that the first command below removes the two instances created before.
+This is needed to release ports `8081` and `8082` on our development machine.

 ```bash
 # remove previous instances